-Tenure is fundamental to ensuring protection for faculty with dissenting or unpopular viewpoints that differ from those held by others within the university community.
+Tenure is fundamental to ensuring protection for faculty with unpopular viewpoints or with viewpoints that differ from those held by others within the university community.
 The proposed regulation helpfully states: "The [post-tenure] review shall not consider or otherwise discriminate based on the faculty members' political or ideological viewpoints."
-FIRE urges the Board to adopt this provision in the finalized regulation.
-Still, this language cannot be squared with the provision that would require lack of compliance with section 1000.05(4), Florida Statutes, as a criterion, given that the referenced statute explicitly prohibits classroom engagement with certain viewpoints.
-A savings clause will not cure the unconstitutional evaluation required by application of section 1000.05(4).
-That this good provision is contradicted by other language in the proposed regulation will leave tenured faculty to guess whether the prohibition on political or ideological viewpoint discrimination will be meaningful in practice, engendering an impermissible chill on faculty expression.
+FIRE continues to encourage the Board to adopt this provision in the finalized regulation.

-While FIRE is pleased to see that the proposed post-tenure review procedure includes these protections, the Board should recognize that institutions often attempt to mask viewpoint-based discrimination by pretextually asserting that disfavored viewpoints are discriminatory themselves or otherwise unprofessional as set forth herein.17 To guard against this, the Board should make clear that the review process will protect, to the greatest degree, the academic freedom that lies at the core of American higher education.
+While FIRE is pleased to see that the proposed post-tenure review procedure includes these protections, the Board should recognize that institutions often attempt to mask viewpoint-based discrimination by pretextually asserting that disfavored viewpoints are discriminatory themselves or otherwise unprofessional as set forth herein.12 To guard against this, the Board should make clear that the review process will protect to the greatest degree the academic freedom that lies at the core of American higher education.
+As the Supreme Court warned some 65 years ago: